bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 become more efficient compared to prime fields of the same size.
 The field GF((2^127-1)^2) offers extremely efficient arithmetic as the modulus is a Mersenne prime.
-Together these improvements substantially reduce power consumption and computation time compared to other proposed Diffie-Hellman key exchanges
+Together these improvements substantially reduce computation time compared to other proposed Diffie-Hellman key exchanges

-This document specifies a twisted Edwards curve ("Curve4Q"), proposed in [Curve4Q], that supports constant-time, exception-free scalar multiplications that are faster than any alternative.
-As described in [Curve4Q], Curve4Q is the only known elliptic curve that permits a four dimensional decomposition over the highly efficient field GF(p^2) with p = 2^127 - 1 and has a prime order subgroup of order approximately 2^246.
+This document specifies a twisted Edwards curve ("Curve4Q"), proposed in {{Curve4Q}}, that supports constant-time, exception-free scalar multiplications that are faster than any alternative.
+As described in
+{{Curve4Q}}, Curve4Q is the only known elliptic curve that permits a four dimensional decomposition over the highly efficient field GF(p^2) with p = 2^127 - 1 and has a prime order subgroup of order approximately 2^246.
 No known elliptic curve with such a decomposition has a